Hollaway Studio are delighted to announce that ‘Deer House’ has been granted Full Planning Consent by Ashford Borough Council under delegated powers.

 The parkland folds up to envelop the house allowing the deer onto the roof whilst a haha wall allows the occupants to enjoy uninterrupted views of the parkland itself.
 The dwelling will enable the parkland to return to its former use as a deer farm, allowing the occupants and the deer to co-exist within this environment.

-Guy Hollaway Architects believe in an architecture that significantly enhances its immediate setting and this challenge of a Paragraph 79 brief has facilitated an innovative design approach with a design solution that reflects the highest standards in architecture.
+Hollaway Studio believe in an architecture that significantly enhances its immediate setting and this challenge of a Paragraph 79 brief has facilitated an innovative design approach with a design solution that reflects the highest standards in architecture.
 Reflecting the intent of Paragraph 79, the house will be one of the most efficient new houses in the UK with an exceptionally low carbon footprint.